Illusory contour

-Illusory contours or subjective contours are visual illusions that evoke the perception of an edge without a luminance or color change across that edge.
+An illusory contour or subjective contour is a visual illusion that evokes the perception of an edge without a luminance or color change across that edge.
 Illusory brightness and depth ordering often accompany illusory contours.
 Friedrich Schumann is often credited with the discovery of illusory contours around the beginning of the 20th century, but they are present in art dating to the Middle Ages.
 Gaetano Kanizsa’s 1976 Scientific American paper marked the resurgence of interest in illusory contours for vision scientists.

-Common types of illusory contours
+Common types

-Kanizsa figures

-Perhaps the most famous example of an illusory contour is the Pac-Man configuration popularized by Gaetano Kanizsa.

-Kanizsa figures trigger the percept of an illusory contour by aligning Pac-Man-shaped inducers in the visual field such that the edges form a shape.
-Although not explicitly part of the image, Kanizsa figures evoke the percept of a shape, defined by a sharp illusory contour.
+Perhaps the most famous example of an illusory contour is the triangle configuration popularized by Gaetano Kanizsa.
+Kanizsa figures trigger the percept of an illusory contour by aligning circles with wedge-shaped portions removed in the visual field such that the edges form a shape.
+Although not explicitly part of the image, Kanizsa figures evoke the perception of a shape, defined by a sharp illusory contour.
 Typically, the shape seems brighter than the background, even though the luminance is in reality homogeneous.
 Additionally, the illusory shape seem to be closer to the viewer than the inducers.
 Kanizsa figures involve modal completion of the illusory shape and amodal completion of the inducers.

-Ehrenstein illusion

 Closely related to Kanizsa figures is the Ehrenstein illusion.
-Instead of employing Pac-Man inducers, the Ehrenstein illusion triggers an illusory contour percept via radial line segments.
+Instead of employing circles with missing wedges, the Ehrenstein illusion triggers an illusory contour percept via radial line segments.
 Ehrenstein's discovery was originally contextualized as a modification of the Hermann grid.